The pricing of domain names is part art, part science. Some of the factors that we consider include:

 - Transfer between accounts at two different registrars (regular transfer).
 Transferring names between registrars involves each of us (you as Buyer and we as Seller) taking certain steps to initiate and confirm the name transfer.

 The regular process can be a little confusing and the exact procedure may vary a little from company to company.
 We recommend that you check with your registrar for detailed directions on their process.
-Here's the kind of thing you want to look for: GoDaddy transfer procedure.
-Contact them directly if you are unsure what to do.

 The basic process of a regular transfer goes something like this: